SEMICeu/DCAT-AP/releases/2.1.1/usageguide-identifiers.md

 (*1) The proposal can be applied to other (critical) entities in the application profile too.
 Obviously dcat:Dataservice, but also for dcat:Catalog, dcat:CatalogRecord, dcat:Distribution or foaf:Agent.

+During the WG 26 April 2022, no final conclusion on this topic was made.
+There were expressions of interest to apply good and common identifier management for Data Services, Distributions, Agents and Catalogues, but then first the WG should agree on the guidelines to follow.

 (*2) at least one of the forms should be present.
 Either by making one property mandatory or by making the union mandatory.

+During the WG 2 April 2022 some participants expressed that they are using `adms:identifier` without metadata additional descriptions.
+They have guidelines to use `dct:identifier` for one kind of identifier, and use adms:identifier to collect the others contextless.
+This makes that when this guideline becomes in force, their catalogue is not anymore DCAT-AP compliant.
+They estimate that it is substantial work for their editors to adapt this.

 (*3) The minimum cardinality will be defacto 1 since managing a dataset without any identifier in a catalogue would be a rarity.